 During your surgery:

-You will be given eyedrops to numb your eye.
+You will be given eye drops to numb your eye.
 You will sit in a chair in front of a slit lamp.
-A slit lamp is the instrument healthcare providers use to look in your eye.
+A slit lamp is the instrument eye doctors use to look in your eye.
 The laser machine is attached to the slit lamp.
-Your healthcare provider may use a face holder to help keep your head still during surgery.
-He will put a special contact lens on your eye to aim the laser on the areas to be treated.
-During the procedure, you will see flashes of colored light.
-Laser surgery may be done more than once.
+Your eye doctor may use a face holder to help keep your head still during surgery.
+He or she will put a special contact lens on your eye to aim the laser on the areas to be treated.
+During the treatment, you will see flashes of colored light.
+Laser surgery may be done more than 1 time.
 You may have one of the following types of laser surgery:

-- Laser trabeculoplasty: Your healthcare provider will use the laser to open clogged areas of your eye drainage system.
+- Trabeculoplasty is used to open clogged areas of your eye drainage system.
 This will help fluid drain from your eye and decrease pressure.

-- Laser iridotomy: Your healthcare provider will give you eyedrops to make your pupil small.
-He will use the laser to make a tiny hole in your iris.
+- Iridotomy is used to make a tiny hole in your iris.
 The iris is the colored part of your eye.
 This will allow fluid to drain from your eye and decrease pressure.

 After your surgery:

 You will be taken to a room where you can rest after your surgery.
-Your healthcare provider will check your eye pressure.
-You will be able to go home when your healthcare provider says it is okay.
-An adult should stay with you for at least 24 hours after surgery.
-You may get any of the following:
+Your eye doctor will check your eye pressure.
+You will be able to go home when your eye doctor says it is okay.

 You may get an infection and your eye may bleed.
 Your eye pressure may not get better and could become worse.
 Your vision may be worse than before the surgery.
 You may not be able to have another laser surgery for your glaucoma.
 You may develop cataracts (cloudy, dark vision) after laser surgery.